wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

      - Relatively verbose
      - Excels at them
      - Yes; may be more natural than other approaches
-   * - Static Factory Methods
+   * - Static and Instance Command Factories
      - Multi-subsystem commands
      - Yes
      - Yes